Looby72/PollBot/README.md

 ## Installation (Linux):

 - Install Python 3.10 (tested in 3.10.4)
-- download install.sh from this repository and put it in an directory you want (installation will be there)
+- download install.sh from this repository and put it in any directory you want (installation will be there)
 ```console
 wget https://raw.githubusercontent.com/Looby72/PollBot/new-command-structure/install.sh
 ```